dabit3/react-native-bootcamp/README.md

 yarn add react-navigation
 ```

-There are three main types of navigation in most mobile applications, & also available to us in React Navigation:
+There are four main types of navigation that we'll be going over in React Navigation:

 1. Stack Navigation - When navigating from page to page, a transition is overlayed with the new route or popped to the old route.
 The idea is this ends up being an array of routes that you can push to / pop from.

 2. Tab Navigation - Tabs are shown to the user, either at the top or bottom of the app, allowing the user to click on a tab to view the contents of the tab.
 Many times the tab view will also be a StackNavigator making for nested navigation.

 3. Drawer Navigation - This is typically when a menu slides out from either the left or right & the user can click on an item to navigate.

+4. SwitchNavigator - This navigator will allow you to switch between different navigators & navigation stacks.

 Let's take a look at each & also how to have a tab navigator with a nested stack navigator.